thetonymaster/customer-development/competition.md

 ### Features
   - Deploys code in several languages
-  - Continious delivery enviroment
+  - Continuous delivery environment
   - Extend apps with Add-ons
-  - Customize thier appplication slack with Buildpacks
+  - Customize their application slack with Buildpacks
   - Three fully-managed data service provided.

 ### Why we are different?
+- Depends on the buildpacks available
+- Limited to their own hosting
+- Obscure billing
+- Might or might not work depending how much it differs from your local configuration